stancic/create-google-calendar-event/README.md

 ### `calendar_id`

-**Required** The id of the calendar where the event will be created.
+**Required** The ID of the calendar where the event will be created.
 You can find it in the calendar settings.
 This is something that I pass as a secret in the GitHub repository.